 Michelena McPherson

-Michelena McPherson has been working with Compass Education for 6 years as a facilitator and member of the Learning Empowerment group.
-She is currently a grade 4 teacher and Global Citizenship leader at American International School of Vietnam in Saigon,Vietnam.
-Michelena is passionate about Compass Education and believes that systems thinking is instrumental to encouraging children and educators to take action on global issues.
+Michelena McPherson has been working with Compass Education for 7 years as a facilitator and member of the Learning Empowerment group.
+She is currently a Grade 4/5 teacher and Sustainability Chair at Dar Essalam American School in Rabat, Morocco.
+Michelena is passionate about Compass Education and believes that systems thinking is instrumental in encouraging children and educators to take action on global issues.
 Michelena believes in encouraging children to explore the outdoors as well as creating awareness about the issues that affect our world.
-Michelena has been working with her students on analyzing the 17 sustainable development goals, creating actions that students can carry out locally including teaching local children about systems thinking and sustainability.
-Michelena believes that systems thinking is instrumental to engage students to problem solve and take action on the global goals.
-Michelena has a BFA in Photography, a Master’s degree in Gifted and Special Education and a bilingual education endorsement from the University of New Mexico.
-In addition to teaching she likes hiking, photography, traveling, and cooking.
+Michelena has been working with her students on analyzing the 17 Sustainable Development Goals and creating actions that students can carry out locally, including teaching local children about systems thinking and sustainability.
+Michelena has a BFA in Photography, a Master’s degree in Gifted and Special Education, and a bilingual education endorsement from the University of New Mexico.
+In addition to teaching, she likes hiking, photography, travelling, and cooking.